 |Alma Mater:||B.A., M.A., Oregon State University|

-Tabbed as just the third head football coach in Jacksonville University history in November of 2015, Ian Shields begins his second season leading the Dolphins.
+Tabbed as just the third head football coach in JU history in November of 2015, Shields looks to build on a framework for success that has been formed in his first two seasons leading the Dolphins.

-In his inaugural campaign, Shields guided Jacksonville to success on the field, in the classroom, and in the community at-large.
+In his inaugural campaign in 2016, Shields set the foundation of the program and guided Jacksonville to success on the field, in the classroom, and in the community at-large.

 On the field, the Dolphins finished the season with an overall record of 5-5, which included a 4-3 mark in league play, and also saw the program’s second NFL free agent signee in as many years in linebacker Justin Horton (Jacksonville Jaguars).

-The team set multiple program records with single season marks in rushing yards (2,482 yards) and rushing touchdowns (29) while tying the single-game rushing record (433).
+The team set multiple program records with (then) single-season marks in rushing yards (2,482 yards) and rushing touchdowns (29), while tying the single-game rushing record (433).
 The Dolphins also finished the year ranked nationally in the FCS Top 25 in scoring offense, total offense, rushing offense, yards-per-completion, passing efficiency, time of possession, and punt return average.